hazelcast/hazelcast-reference-manual/src/ConfiguringHazelcast.md

         <outbound-ports>
             <!--
             Allowed port range when connecting to other members.
-            0 or * means use system provided port.
+            0 or * means the port provided by the system.
             -->
             <ports>0</ports>
         </outbound-ports>